disolovyov/beans/README.md

 continuous build routines, as well as documentation generation using [Docco](http://jashkenas.github.com/docco/).

+Principal command details:

+* `beans build` issues a single build according to the project configuration (see below).
+If building for the browser is required, source is concatenated to a single file and a minified copy is created.
+* `beans watch` starts a continuous build process, rebuilding when any CoffeeScript file is modified.
-If you want to generate documentation from your CoffeeScript source, Beans expects Docco to be installed globally (`npm install docco -g`).
+* `beans docs` generates documentation form source.
+This command expects Docco to be installed globally (`npm install docco -g`).
+* `beans publish` rebuilds everything once and runs `npm publish`.

 ## Configuration